 Rules to Follow during Ramadan

-As Ramadan is a spiritual month, the rules while travelling to the Emirate tend to be strict and enforced quickly in case of an offence.
-Since the local Muslims observe the fast, you should be mindful and respect others.
+As Ramadan is a spiritual month, the rules while travelling to the Uniter Arab Emirates are strict and enforced quickly in case of an offence.
+Since the local Muslims observe the fast, you should be mindful and respect them.
 That is why it is prohibited to eat and drink in public areas.
 Some shopping malls have separate corners for non-fasting people and you should be discreet while eating.
 Also, keep in mind to wear modest clothing that covers the knees and shoulders.

 Reasons to Visit Abu Dhabi during Ramadan

-While rules and regulations during Ramadan can be quiet strict, it is certainly a fantastic time to plan a vacation as there are fewer crowds exploring Abu Dhabi.
+Though rules and regulations during Ramadan are quite strict, it is certainly a fantastic time to plan a vacation as there are fewer crowds exploring Abu Dhabi.
 Due to shorter working hours during the entire month, the city streets are very peaceful and you can easily book a trip to the Sheikh Zayed Mosque without having to wait among the large crowds.
 Besides the tourist attractions being open, the city comes to life during the evenings and you can enjoy the nightlife and even plan to have an Iftar feast with your loved ones to try out the authentic Arabic dishes.

-Excited?
-Plan your visit and enjoy Ramadan in Abu Dhabi, as well enjoy an authentic Arabic holiday experience.
+Plan your visit and enjoy Ramadan in Abu Dhabi, as well as enjoy an authentic Arabic holiday experience.